Nathancecixx/HomeLab/README.md

 30 2 * * * /usr/bin/snapraid scrub -p 12 && /usr/bin/snapraid sync
 ```

+> **Restore from a failed disk:** replace the disk, mount it at the same path/label, then `snapraid -e fix`.
+See SnapRAID docs for recovery flow.

 > **Parity math:** usable capacity = sum of **data** disks only.
 Parity disk doesn’t contribute capacity.
 If you later add larger data disks, first upgrade parity so it’s ≥ the largest data disk.

 ---